AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/06-chapter-6-cosmology.md

 Sigil is a trader's paradise.
 Goods and information come here from across the planes.
 The city sustains a brisk trade in information about the planes, particularly the commands or items required for the operation of particular portals.

 The city is the domain of the inscrutable Lady of Pain, a being whose purpose and goals are unknown to even the sages of her city.
 She appears almost human, although she most definitely isn't.
-She wears ornate robes that shroud her body, and a mantle of blades coated in blue-green verdigris surrounds her masklike face.
+She wears ornate robes that shroud her body, and a mantle of blades coated in blue-green verdigris surrounds her mask-like face.
 No one is certain who or what exactly the Lady of Pain is, but it's widely accepted she's a being on par with deities.
 Is Sigil her prison?
 Is she the fallen creator of the multiverse?
 No one knows—or if they do, they aren't telling.

 "Planescape: Adventures in the Multiverse" includes extensive information on "Sigil".